 The Ultimate Frisbee Club competes in the fall citywide tournament against other high school age teams.
-In the spring it travels to tournaments in order to pit itself against nationally ranked ultimate Frisbee teams.
-Its goal is to provide an enjoyable and healthy atmosphere for pre-freshmen to seniors to engage in athleticism together and to learn a new sport that is growing in popularity throughout the world.
+In the spring it travels to tournaments to compete against nationally ranked ultimate Frisbee teams.
+Its goal is to provide an enjoyable and healthy atmosphere for pre-freshmen to seniors to engage in athleticism together and to learn a sport that continues to grow in popularity.